 Price: $59 per adult | $35 per child (3-14) | $172 per family (2A+2C) – Click here to book discounted tickets online.

 Whilst much smaller than the Gold Coast theme parks, Aussie World – Sunshine Coast certainly makes up for this in the fun to be had, no queue lines and ticket prices are much cheaper!
 Definitely add this to your list for things to do near Noosa with the kids.

-As well as rides there is roving entertainers, Professor Bogglesworth’s Illusionarium, horror house (must be over 12 yo), water play area (bring swimmers and towels), mini golf, sideshow alley, crazy mirrors and arcade games.
-The side show alley games are $5 a go or on entry buy a pass for 3 games for $12.
-I am not sure if every game wins a prize, but every game Myla had a go at she got a small prize as did other children I saw playing.
+As well as rides, there is roving entertainers, Professor Bogglesworth’s Illusionarium, horror house (must be over 12 yo), water play area (bring swimmers and towels), mini golf, sideshow alley, crazy mirrors and arcade games.
+The sideshow alley games are $5 a go, or on entry, you can buy a pass for 3 games for $12.
+I am not sure if every game wins a prize, but every game Myla had a go at, she got a small prize, as did other children I saw playing.

-Myla absolutely loved Aussie World, and I loved it being that it was so much smaller than the Gold Coast parks.
-It was easy for us to walk around the park multiple times without being exhausted and having no queue lines Myla could go on rides multiple times.
+Myla absolutely loved Aussie World, and I loved it because it was so much smaller than the Gold Coast parks.
+It was easy for us to walk around the park multiple times without being exhausted and having no queue lines; Myla could go on rides multiple times.
 Some rides she went on 3-5 times each.
 There are heaps of benches and tables under shady trees for parents to relax whilst the kids go on all the rides.

 On a hot day, be sure to bring the kids swimmers and towels as there is a small water play area.
 It’s nothing too flash but the kids in there were having a blast – Myla easily spent close to an hour in there cooling off.

 There is a large café there and like most theme parks, the food is a little overpriced; however there are ways to reduce your food bill.
 The portion sizes are fairly large, so small children could easily share a meal.